sarvjeets/lakshmi/docs/lak.md

 This tool is built for US investors and prints portfolio values in dollars.

 The following features are currently available:

 - Specify and track asset allocation across accounts.
-- Ability to add/edit/delete accounts and assets (e.g. funds, stocks) inside those accounts.
+- Ability to add/edit/delete accounts and assets (e.g. funds, stocks, ETFs) inside those accounts.
 - Supports manual assets, assets with ticker, Vanguard funds (that don't have associated ticker symbols),